Experts of DAS Environmental Expert support the DMK Group

 Comprehensive modernization measures are in accordance with the applicable regulations for the processing of milk, which requires large amounts of water, mainly for the cleaning of processing equipment and delivery vehicles.

 Due to a significant load of organic substances in its wastewater, companies in the milk processing industry that do not have their own wastewater treatment system can pay expensive heavy polluter surcharges.
 The DMK facility in Strückhausen anticipates, after production conversion, to accrue 640 cubic meters (22,600 cubic feet) of wastewater daily, containing a COD-load of 2,400 kg (5,291 lbs.) per day.
 In order to release the wastewater into adjacent water bodies, the wastewater treatment plant must be capable of reducing the organic load permanently to a maximum of 110 milligrams per liter (0.0038 ounces per 2.1 pint).

 Activated Sludge System is Computer-Controlled

-“We have supplemented and optimized the wastewater treatment system so that the DMK Group at their Strückhausen location can meet the legally prescribed limit values at any time without problems,” Bernd Dzedzig, sales manager for wastewater treatment at DAS Environmental Expert says.
+“We have supplemented and optimized the wastewater treatment system so that the DMK Group at their Strückhausen location can meet the legally prescribed limit values at any time without problems,” Bernd Dzedzig, senior sales manager for wastewater treatment at DAS Environmental Experts says.
 “This is possible through an activated sludge system with intermittent aeration, which alternates the aerobic phase of nitrification with an anaerobic phase of denitrification.”
 The system’s controls are fully-automated.

 After the commissioning of the modernized and expanded treatment system planned for October 2017, the Dresden environmental experts will look after the plant for another six months in order to optimize the biological wastewater treatment system’s purification capacity and energy efficiency.
 The transfer to the client is planned for March 2018.